Connect with true value

 - 5-year limited warranty

-Iridium Pilot offers users the choice to buy the right amount of data for their business at a fair price through flexible plans with no long-term commitment.
+Iridium Pilot offers users the choice to buy the right amount of data for their business at a fair price through flexible plans with no long-term commitment on the NEXT Iridium constellation.

 Ask yourself, what are you paying more for?